harrisonzhu508/citadelchallenge/docs/source/Bayes.rst

 :math:`\mathcal{M}_{1}`.
 In 10 runs we realised a range of :math:`(0.004,12.656)` with the Naive approximation.
-However, the particular :math:`\mathcal{M}_{k}` with the best performance was consistently :math:`\mathcal{M}_{1}`.
-For this reason we proceed with :math:`\mathcal{M}_{1}`.
+However, the particular :math:`\mathcal{M}_{k}` with the best performance was consistently :math:`\mathcal{M}_{1}`, so we proceed with :math:`\mathcal{M}_{1}`.

 Posterior sampling
 ==================

-Now content with the prior model we proceed to generate approximate samples of the posterior distribution given observed European data.
+Now that we are confident with the prior model, we proceed to generate approximate samples of the posterior distribution given observed European data.
-Whilst it would be possible to generate true posterior samples, for example by using Metropolis Hastings and assessing the quality of fit with ACFs, trace plots and checking that marginal distributions agree, we rather deploy ABC to generate approximate uncorrelated samples.
+Whilst it would be possible to generate true posterior samples, for example by using Metropolis Hastings and assessing the quality of fit with ACFs, trace plots, and checking that marginal distributions agree, we instead deploy ABC to generate approximate uncorrelated samples.

 Approximate Bayesian Computation
 --------------------------------